Cian mac Máelmuaid

 Cían mac Máelmuaid was a son of Máel Muad mac Brain, who was twice King of Munster.
 Cían's father had been killed by Brian Boru at the Battle of Belach Lechta.
-He was a member of Uí Echach Muman or Eóganacht Raithlind.
+He was a member of Uí Echach Muman or Eóganacht Raithlind, and an "ancestor of the family of O'Mahony".

-Cían became a close ally of Brian, allegedly marrying his daughter Sadb, according to late traditions.
+Cían became a close ally of Brian, and reputedly married his daughter Sadb, according to later traditions and the antiquarian John O'Mahony.
+Several sources suggest that Cian lived at Enniskean in County Cork, and that the village derives its name from him.

 He had a son, Mathghamhain mac Cian who died at the Battle of Clontarf in 1014.